 How Does It Work?

+The sequencer uses Byzantine Fault Tolerant (BFT), a common consensus protocol, which assumes that up to 1/3 of participating nodes can act maliciously or fail without compromising the network’s overall functionality.
 This means that even in the presence of malicious or faulty nodes, the system remains resilient and continues to operate effectively.
 BFT ensures that all honest participants in the network agree on the transaction order by validating and propagating transactions in a decentralized manner, maintaining the integrity and reliability of the network while preventing tampering or manipulation.
+The diagram below further illustrates how the decentralized shared sequencer processes incoming transactions and routes them to the appropriate execution environment within Nexio.
+Transactions are accepted from multiple sources, including EVM-compatible and Move-compatible networks, and then sequenced to ensure proper ordering and synchronization across the system.

 Nexio’s mempool forwards transactions to the shared sequencer, which ensures a unified transaction order across chains across Chain A, Chain B, and other rollups.
 All state transitions are then anchored to Bitcoin using zk-verification as covered in the Fast Consensus with Bitcoin-Grade Security section.